christian-byrne/gcal-custom-task-colors/README.md

 ##### As a Chrome Extension

 1. Go to the install directory of this code
-2. Set key/values of color map in [user-data/color-map.json](./user-data/color-map.json)
+2. Set key/values of color map in [user-data/color-map.json](./user-data/color-map.json).
+Make sure to use hexcodes for colors
 3. Go to url `chrome://extensions/`
 4. Click `Reload` or the reload icon button 🔄 on this extension